rtmigo/jaseca_kt/README.md

 Easy to use file cache for Kotlin/JVM.

 Stores data in a directory on a local drive.
-Allows you to save any data that `java.io.Serializable`.
+Allows you to keep data of any types that are `java.io.Serializable`.
 Uses [Ehcache](https://www.ehcache.org/) internally.

 ```kotlin